Anne of York (daughter of Edward IV): Marriage

-When Anna reached the marriageable age, Queen Elizabeth began to look for her a suitable groom.
-The queen turned her attention to representatives of the English nobility and, first of all, to Thomas Howard, the son and heir of the 1st Earl of Surrey, for whom Richard III already planned to marry Anne.
+When Anne reached the marriageable age, Queen Elizabeth began to look for her a suitable groom.
+The queen turned her attention to representatives of the English nobility and, first of all, to Thomas Howard, the son and heir of the 1st Earl of Surrey, to whom Richard III had already planned to marry Anne.
 The princess was personally acquainted with her future husband since childhood, since his father served at court in the private chambers of Edward IV.
-In the Wars of the Roses, the Howard family sided with the House of York, which is why under Henry VII, heir to the Lancasters, in 1485 the Earl of Surrey was imprisoned in the Tower for three and a half years, deprived of his rights, titles and possessions.
+In the Wars of the Roses, the Howard family sided with Richard III, which is why under Henry VII, in 1485 the Earl of Surrey was imprisoned in the Tower for three and a half years, deprived of his rights, titles and possessions.
 Later, he received freedom, restoration of rights and most of the lands and was called to the court, where he received a position close to the king.
 At the same time, not all titles were returned: Thomas' father received back the title of Earl of Surrey but the title and honours of Duke of Norfolk, which he was supposed to inherit after the death of his father at Bosworth, were granted to him only in 1514.
 Thomas was older than Anne by about two years.